Straight to the content

 How are self-tanners made:

-3. Biochemical reaction : During fermentation, the microorganisms convert glycerol into DHA.
-This process takes place in a controlled environment where temperature, pH and oxygen levels are closely monitored to ensure optimal growth of the microorganisms and maximum production of DHA.
+3. Biochemical reaction: During fermentation, the microorganisms convert glycerol into DHA.
+This process takes place in a controlled environment where temperature, pH, and oxygen levels are closely monitored to ensure optimal growth of the microorganisms and maximum production of DHA.

-Use self-tanners
+Use self-tanners in particular

 Leave a comment

-Please note, comments need to be approved before they are published.
+Please note: Comments must be approved before being published.

 Language